ebd622/fe-samples/routing/README.md

 ### L130 Navigating Programmatically
 We may need to navigate automatically when some opetations are finished or a the user clickes some button and then we wany to trigger the naviation from a typescript code.

+Let's add a button in the template, it will trigger some complex logic and then will redirect to another page:

 [home.component.html](https://github.com/ebd622/fe-samples/blob/master/routing/src/app/home/home.component.html)
 ```
 ...